-Videos: Regardless of duration, please include full videos.
-Due to time constraints, the selections committee may only view up to 5 minutes of each video.
+Video/audio files: Regardless of duration, please include full audio visual materials.
+Due to time constraints, the selections committee may only view/listen to up to 5 minutes of each file.
 Please note the clip you would prefer the jury view by including time marks in the documentation list.

-Proposals are judged on artistic merit and project viability, as well as in relation to White Water Gallery’s mandate and programming focus.
+Proposals are judged on artistic merit and project viability, as well as in relation to White Water Gallery’s mandate and programming focus (e.g. “community relevance”).